stormchaserroleplaying/stormchaserRPG/Species/Halfling/index.md

 Your Dexterity score increases by 2.

 ### Brave
-You have +1d on defence checks against being frightened.
+You have +1d to defences vs being frightened.

 ### Lucky
 When you roll a 1 on the d20 for an attack roll or ability check, you can reroll the die and must use the new roll.